asanmateu/machine-learning-toolkit-py/README.md

 # Machine Learning Toolkit (Python)
-A collection of tools I use during machine learning projects such as functions for parameter optimisation in supervised learning.
+A collection of tools I use during machine learning projects: supervised and unsupervised.

+# Supervised learning: